awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 * `EventNotInRange`: The `Source` event happened before the earliest video returned by Twitch API.
 * `EventNotFound`: The `Source` event happened when the user/channel wasn't broadcasting.

+The FullyQualifiedErrorId will be in the format of `<ErrorId>,Find-TwitchXRef`.

 When one of these errors occur, the cmdlet will move on to the next item from the pipeline (if any).
 If `ExplicitNull` is specified, the cmdlet will first return a value of `$null` before moving on to the next item.

 ## RELATED LINKS